novillo-cs/softdev_material/projects_directions/03_going_to_boston.md

 - Player 1 and Player 2 with their current score on the current round and how many rounds the player has won.

-- The dice and a button to roll them.
+- The dice, and a button to roll them.

 - Game info: total rounds, how many rounds have been played, current round data.